firstdraft/guides/conditionals.md

 end
 ```

-First, in Chrome, navigate to [http://localhost:3000/first](http://localhost:3000/first).
+First, in Chrome, navigate to `https://ruby-intro-[YOUR CLOUD 9 USERNAME].c9users.io/first`.
 That is where the output of this other program is being displayed.
 Modify `@your_output` to confirm this.

 Next, let's try this: